Introducing Namekawa Shrine, a power spot where the guardian deity of work and children resides! [Sukagawa City, Fukushima Prefecture]

 Once you reach the top of the stone steps, you'll be greeted by the blue sky and the gradation of the trees.
 Wada umbrellas are also on display, creating a magical atmosphere.

-The decorations inside the temple grounds change with the seasons, making them a delight to the eyes of visitors.
+The decorations inside the temple grounds change with the seasons,providing a delightful sight for visitors.

 On the left hand side, there were many votive plaques.